Rail transport in India: Rolling stock

 In 1980, the WAP-1 electric locomotives reached a speed of 130 kph.
 WAP-5 class locomotives, initially imported from ABB in 1995 and later manufactured at Chittaranjan Locomotive Works in India, reached 184 kph in trials.
 The locomotive later set an Indian speed record by hauling a train between Delhi and Agra at a speed of 160 kph in 2014.
 In 2018, a modified WAP-5A locomotive reached speeds of 200 kph in trials.
-In 2018, Integral Coach Factory in Chennai, rolled out a semi-high-speed EMU train-set, capable of reaching 180 kph.
+In 2018, Integral Coach Factory in Chennai, rolled out a semi-high-speed EMU trainset, capable of reaching 180 kph.
 These trains have eight or sixteen coaches with driver cabins on both ends, which eliminates the time needed for turnaround at the terminal station with faster acceleration and deceleration, enabling the train to travel at a top speed for longer distance.
 For high-speed rail, the Indian railways will construct bullet train assembly facilities on a public-private participation (PPP) model with Japanese companies setting up manufacturing facilities in India to build the parts for bullet train sets.